blobcity/db/README.md

 ```

 Look at some of the [best practices](https://docs.blobcity.com/docs/disk-storage-performance-considerations) for optimal disk storage performance.

-# Features
-* **Full SQL:** Run SQL queries over REST, ODBC & JDBC connectivity
-* **DataLake:** On-disk storage engine optimised for DataLake scale with low latency query response
-* **DML Support:** Designed like a DataLake, but works like a database.
-Full support for `UPDATE` & `DELETE` queries
-* **Realtime:** HIgh speed in-memory storage optimised for real-time analytics
-* **17 Data Formats:** Stores 17 formats of data such as JSON, XML, PDF, Excel, Word amongst others for collective analytics
-* **ACID:** Full ACID compliant transactions on individual records
-* **Stored Procedures:** Run Java & Scala code within the database for complex operations on data without moving the data out of the database
-* **Fine-grained Access Control:** Control data access across users and departments, with column level control on user access
-* **On-Cloud:** Fully managed virtually infinte scale, multi-tenant cloud with unlimited free storae and pay only for what you analyse

 # Acceleration
 BlobCity is a winner of Economic Times Power of Ideas (Season 2), is funded by CIIE IIM-Ahmedabad and is a graduate from NetApp Excellerator (Cohort #2).